Unboxed-Software/solana-course/content/intro-to-anchor.md

 Anchor is a framework for building Solana programs.
 The Anchor framework organizes a program into distinct sections that separates the instruction logic from account validation and security checks.

-Anchor also enables you to quickly build Solana programs by abstracting away various tasks such as the serialization and deserialization of an account.
+Anchor also enables you to quickly build Solana programs by abstracting away various tasks such as the serialization and deserialization accounts and instruction data.
 This is accomplished by bundling boilerplate code into macros, allowing you to focus on the business logic of your program.
 Additionally, Anchor is designed to inherently handle many common security checks while allowing you to easily define additional checks to help you build more secure programs.

-The organization and abstraction capabilities of Anchor, make Solana programs much easier to read and write.

 ## Anchor program structure